blaa/flyingpython/README.md

 - A capacitor, 100nF, or 1uF - to limit noise (probably not needed)
 - a schottky diode for limiting noise of switched selenoids in the motors (probably not needed)

+Glider wasn't really fun.
 My total was 97 grams.

 The wifi range between ESP and my laptop turned out to be more than required to fly on the open area.
 I had more problems with the near by river or the gamepad